moondancerrr/scData_integration/README.md

 ## Description

 This workflow provides a complete data integration and analysis pipeline for single-cell RNA-seq data using a heart cell atlas dataset.
-The process includes normalization, batch correction, and integration using various methods (scVI, scANVI, BBKNN, and Seurat).
+The process includes normalization, batch correction, and integration using various methods (scVI, scANVI, BBKNN, Seurat, and scDREAMER).
 Metrics are then calculated to benchmark and evaluate the quality of data integration across different methods.

 ## Requirements